Isolating Recurring Execution-Dependent Abnormal Patterns on NISQ Quantum Devices: Discussion

 \subsection{Physical Interpretation}

-The pattern database is empirical compiler knowledge, not a physical explanation of device behavior.
-A database entry records that a specific gate subsequence on a specific qubit neighborhood has repeatedly produced an abnormal error rate.
-This evidence is operationally useful even without knowing the root cause.
+The pattern database is empirical compiler knowledge: it records which gate subsequences on which qubit neighborhoods repeatedly produce abnormal error rates.
+The record is useful for compilation even when the root cause is unknown.

+The excess error $\Delta_{\text{excess}} = \mathrm{TVD}(\text{noisy}, \text{hw})$ captures multiple sources beyond the per-gate model: state preparation and measurement (SPAM) errors, drift since most recent calibration, non-Markovian memory effects where residual qubit excitation from one gate carries into the next, and coherent error accumulation under specific gate orderings. \tool{QRisk}'s cross-window recurrence validation isolates the gate-sequence component: a pattern recurring across independent calibration windows and disappearing when tested on a different backend exhibits execution-order dependence rather than generic SPAM or drift.
+The cross-backend negative control (Section~\ref{sec:eval-rq3}) confirms isolated patterns are tied to specific sequences on specific backends, not universal measurement artifacts.